athchen/beer/README.md

     super enriched peptides are first excluded as these peptides should always have posterior probabilities of enrichment of 1.
-3.  **Re-estimate beads-only prior parameters.** Prior parameters are then reestimated from the beads-only samples for the remaining peptides.
+3.  **Re-estimate beads-only prior parameters.** Prior parameters are then re-estimated from the beads-only samples for the remaining peptides.
 4.  **Initialize and run the MCMCs.** To reduce convergence time, MLE estimates are used to initialize the MCMC sampler, and samples are